 When it comes to tops, you need to remember one word - tunics.
 Tunics offer the extra length you need to keep your middle covered.
 The bottom hem of a regular tunic will hit you where a regular top hits balanced waisted women.
 In other words, tunics will fit you like shirts.

-Dramatically long tunics like some of the Janette Plus tunics we have will still be dramatically long on you.
+Dramatically long tunics like handkerchief hem tunics we have will still be dramatically long on you.

 Try high waisted jeans - they won't look high waisted on you so they won't look dated when they go out of style again.

 An empire waisted top or dress will fit you just fine no matter how long (or short) your torso is.
 The same goes for dresses and tops with no waist shaping like the Maxi Tank Dress.